vinhka55/TestGoldenOwlAsia/README.md

 Then open terminal and change directory to project Next type in terminal:
 ### `npm i`
-to install node modules
+to install node modules.
-final type:
+Final type:
 ### `npm start`
 to run project